Table of Contents:

 379 € |

-For those already aiming for more elaborate creations, electronic models offer a real advantage.
+For those aiming for more advanced creations, electronic models offer a real advantage.
 The ELNA Experience 570 impresses with its wide selection of decorative and functional stitches.
 Its memory for settings saves you valuable time on repetitive projects.

-And if you like practical gadgets, its sophisticated touchscreen improves your sewing.
+And if you like handy gadgets, its sophisticated touchscreen enhances your sewing.
 Its automatic thread cutter brings real comfort to everyday use.

 Accessories and tips for successful beginnings